Bush Blitz TeachLive 2021

-- accommodation in the field
+- Accommodation in the field

-- food in the field
+- All meals while in the field

-- full teacher replacement costs (5 school days).
+- Full teacher replacement costs (5 school days)

-- Training in field research methods.
+- Training in field research methods

-- Training in website content management.
+- Training in website content management

-- Detailed briefing materials on the survey.
+- Detailed briefing materials prior to the expedition

 - Bush Blitz TeachLive merchandise.